 Acerola (Malpighia glabra)

-Acerola is native to the tropics of South America and is now also being grown as far north as Texas.
-Acerola is famous for its high vitamin C content although it also contains other important nutrients such as B vitamins and bioflavonoids.
+Acerola is native to the tropics of South America and growers are now cultivating it as far north as Texas.
+This plant is famous for its high vitamin C content although it also contains other important nutrients such as B vitamins and bioflavonoids.
 According to the book Plants in Human Health and Nutrition Policy there are 1677.6 mg of vitamin C in 100 g of fruit.

 Amla (Phyllanthus emblica)

 Amla is a cherished herb from India where it is famously used in the Triphala formula.
-Like the other herbs in this recipe, amla is celebrated for its incredibly high vitamin C content.
+Like the other herbs in this recipe, amla has an incredibly high vitamin C content.

 Honestly I don’t know.
 Vitamin C content varies with the plant, the location where it grew, the way it was dried, the date it was dried and on and on.
 That’s why it’s a good idea to get a variety of vitamin C sources in your diet.
 Rest assured though, these pills do have a good amount of vitamin C as well as other important nutrients.